 Sunflower River is a small sustainable spiritual intentional community in the Rio Grande Valley.
 We are five full-time Stewards (land owners).
-We have one child, three cats, and a fluctuating number of chickens, turkeys, peacocks, and bees, as well as an unspecified number of fish (and one formerly-feral turtle) in the aquaponics system.
+We have one child, three cats, a dog, and a fluctuating number of chickens, turkeys, peacocks, and bees, as well as an unspecified number of fish (and one formerly-feral turtle) in the aquaponics system.
 We have good intentions about adding goats at some point.

 If you are interested in being a part of our community, please consider interning with us (see the Internship information linked below).
 This is the best way to get to know us and see what it is we’re doing in a hands-on way.
 We are a small, close-knit community, best described as an intentional family, and while we are open to the idea of new members, we are not actively seeking members.

 Kat is a poet, sometime artist, and a queer, polyamorous, ecofeminist pagan.
 Her ideal life includes living in this intentional community, gardening, reading a lot, laughing with friends, enjoying the ceremonies of daily living, playing circus arts whenever possible, and seeing the stars at night.
 She reads voraciously and is largely responsible for the household’s little book problem.
 She lives in a yurt that she helped build.
 Kat has been involved in efforts to build a better world through the combination of pagan intentional community efforts and organic gardening since 2001.
 She’s a Taurus, Aries moon, Virgo rising.
 Kat’s poetry can be found (and purchased!) here.

 Alan is a hacker (in the ‘enthusiastic tinkerer’ sense) and permaculturalist.
 In his professional life, he works as a software developer, most notably in the financial and medical industries.
 In these fields he has focused on data processing, quantitative modeling, and systems analysis.